chef-js/core/README.md

 };
 ```

-or check resulting `server.config` after it is started
+or check resulting `server.config` after server has started

 ## Plugins